Vanilla-OS/documentation/index.md

 - **[Package Manager (`apx`)](/docs/apx)**

-Apx is a package manager that allows you to install and manage packages in managed containers without affecting the host system. `apx` supports installing packages (both CLI and GUI) from the Arch User Repository (AUR), Fedora's DNF Repository inside a container.
+Apx is a package manager that allows you to install and manage packages in managed containers without affecting the host system. `apx` supports installing packages from the Ubuntu Repository, Arch User Repository (AUR) and Fedora's DNF Repository inside a container.
+It is tightly-integrated with the host system.
+For GUI packages, a desktop file entry is created automatically and added to GNOME Application menu.

 - **[Immutability (`abroot`)](/docs/ABRoot)**